75th Anniversary of Met Office College

 The Met Office Training School, as it was originally called, officially opened in 1939 and one of its early jobs was to train forecasters for commercial flight routes across the North Atlantic.

 However the start of WWII saw the school take on a vital role training military personnel, especially the RAF, in the weather and its potential impacts on operations and sorties.
-The College continues to have strong links with the armed forces today and, over the last 75 years, has trained10's of thousands of students helping keep people around the globe safe, both on the ground and in the air.
+The College continues to have strong links with the Supporting operations and exercises today and, over the last 75 years, has trained10's of thousands of students helping keep people around the globe safe, both on the ground and in the air.

 The College has been at the forefront of developing nationally recognised qualifications; ensuring standards of competence in meteorology are maintained.
 Met Office Chief Executive Rob Varley, a former Head of the Met Office College, said; "always keeping abreast of new science, the College endeavours to support its students and customers in the understanding of the science of weather and climate change and its impacts, equipping them to plan for weather events and for the future"